Pumpkin Pie Cupcakes

 These mini pumpkin cakes are actually made with pumpkin pie filling and baked in a muffin tin.
 Half were made using paper cupcake liners and half in a greased pan.
 Surprisingly, the Pumpkin Custards in the liners baked up wrinkly on top.
 Experimentation helped find the best way to bake these gems!

 Topped with a dollop of cream cheese whipped cream, this pumpkin dessert was a delicious preview to our Thanksgiving feast next month.
 Made with pumpkin puree, half and half, and the usual pumpkin spices, the flavors, and texture were spot on!
 Plus, a dollop of sweet cream cheese whipped cream pushed the wow factor over the top with the first bite!

-- Don’t buy a can of Pumpkin Pie mix.
+- PRO-Tip: Don’t buy a can of Pumpkin Pie mix.
 It has flavorings and ingredients that will compete with what’s in this recipe.
 You want plain pumpkin puree.

 - Bake these pumpkin pie cupcakes in a greased muffin tin.
 After the cupcakes or mini pumpkin pies are chilled, they release easily from the pan.

 - Alternatively, bake these pumpkin custards in ceramic ramekins until the middles are just set.